 Start here.
 Not with tools, not with vendors— with an honest assessment of where your firm actually stands.

-Then map your pain points using the problem-based matrix from AEC+Tech: rank every bottleneck by cost, time, and staff stress.
+Then map your pain points using the problem-based matrix from AEC+Tech4: rank every bottleneck by cost, time, and staff stress.
 Evaluate team readiness— not just skills, but attitudes.
 Who's curious?
 Who's resistant?
 Your early champions matter more than your early tools.

 Set objectives that are specific enough to measure.
 "Use AI" isn't an objective.
 "Reduce RFI processing time by 40% within 90 days" is.